 - Talking the Talk – Communicating science better

-- Breaching to the Choir? – How to make genuine social progress
+- Preaching to the Choir? – How to make genuine social progress

 - Energy Renaissance – Government’s role

 - Reinventing Sustainability – Imagining the long term

 - Setting Ideals – Towards a North Star

 - The Passion Principle – Discovering our calling

 Now available on:

 Saving the World At Business School (Part 2) is an extensive follow-up conversation discussing Andy Hoffman’s research and scholarly insights which are extremely relevant to today’s society.
 Andy Hoffman is passionately committed to encouraging fellow academics to play a much stronger role in communicating knowledge, facts and information to the regular public and politicians which has culminated into his two new books The Engaged Scholar and Management As A Calling.